rusd80/andersen-devops/Lesson-02/README.md

 2. Created Flask application in folder: Flask

-3. I use Docker containerization.
-Dockerfile in folder Flask:
+3. I used Docker containerization.
+Created Dockerfile in folder Flask:

 ```
 FROM python